cyxzheng/cyxzheng.github.io/_projects/crux.md

 I made wireframes and tested them in-house with employees from other companies sharing our incubator space.
 I wanted to test with waitlist customers later when we had something higher fidelity, so that they could focus on the functionality and not the visual design.

 I listed out the flows I wanted to test, along with its accompanying question.
 I chose to create a scenario for the user, with the hopes that it would provide better context than simply “do this, do that”.

 ### Move Money

 The tasks pertaining to moving money were some of the common things people needed to do on their mobile banking app.
+The goal here was to test whether or not these features worked the way users expect them to.

 <div class="case-image"><img src="/assets/images/projects/crux/movequestions.png" data-zoom="zoom"></div>